itsays-zqc/my-website/docs/examples/PIC/MMI/MMI.md

 In this code segment, we use the `add_mesh` function to add a sub-mesh in region 5.<br/>The `name` parameter defines the name of the mesh.<br/>The `general` parameter specifies the grid accuracy in the xyz directions .<br/>The `geometry` parameter sets the coordinates of the sub-mesh.

-Detailed explaination about mesh : https://itsays-zqc.github.io/my-website/docs/test/v2_core/3Boundary#32-mesh
+Detailed explaination about mesh : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/3Boundary#32-mesh'>Mesh</a>

 </div>